baswag/chowdown/readme.md

 # Chowdown

-A simple, plaintext recipe database for hackers
+A simple, plaintext recipe database for hackers with extra recipes by me

 [http://chowdown.io](http://chowdown.io)